bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 Most of our approach is taken up by an old road running alongside Bruin Creek, but reaching the road was the crux of the trip: we had to ford Livingstone River.
 After parking on the west bank, Sonny and I, hip waders in hand, dropped down to the river.
 After putting on our waders, we easily crossed a braided stream before taking on a bigger chunk of the river, one that was more forceful than it looked.
 It was also deep, rising well above our knees.
 We struggled to reach the other side.
 (We saw a shallower place to cross, but it was far upstream.)

 After changing into hiking boots, we climbed the bank and immediately found the road.
-The road was pleasant enough, and we kept to it except to take a short detour, one that not only spared us from unnecessary elevation gain where it climbs over a rise but also brought us to a viewpoint high above the creek.
+The road was pleasant enough, and we kept to it except to take a short detour that spared us from unnecessary elevation gain where it climbed over a rise and brought us to a viewpoint high above the creek.
 From there we had our first glimpse of the summit still some distance away.

 All good things must come to an end, and we had to break from the road and begin climbing and bushwhacking.
 Our route, however, passed through a few glades, so our time spent in the trees was blessedly brief.
 Eventually we escaped the forest altogether and reached the grassy ridge crest.
 The summit, a little rocky point, was on our left, a short distance away.